cncf/foundation/charter.md

 -	(e) The revenues collected by the project shall be used for the following purposes:

-	-	a.
+	-	i.
 The marketing, promotion and expansion of deployment and use of the “Included in CNCF” projects.
-	-	b.
+	-	ii.
 The staffing of key resources to build, run and manage project productivity infrastructure.
-	-	c.
+	-	iii.
 The promotion of container-based computing principles as outlined and implementation thereof via the CNCF’s projects.

-#### 7. Technical Oversight Committee (“TOC”)
+#### 6. Technical Oversight Committee (“TOC”)

 -	(a) Mandate.
 The TOC is expected to facilitate driving neutral consensus for: